spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/engineering/support-readiness-specialist/index.html.md

 opportunities.
 * Regularly review Support Satisfaction (SSAT) scores to provide meaningful insights on trends in feedback.
-* Liase with Product and Engineering based on insights gathered from tickets and SSAT to help inform priorities based on customer impact.
+* Liaise with Product and Engineering based on insights gathered from tickets and SSAT to help inform priorities based on customer impact.
 * Build two-way roads between Product and Support by working with the pool of global Support Engineers acting as [Support Stable Counterparts](https://about.gitlab.com/handbook/support/#support-stable-counterparts)